Deirror/rssagg/README.md

 sqlc generate
 ```

-Build & Start the Server
+Build and start the server
 -

 ```bash